 The game has a level editor, so anyone can make new levels.
 Of course, being 15, I had to include the Starship Enterprise.
 This is level 7.
 The key is on the front deflector dish.
 The diamond gives you the power to shoot up, destructively.

 Here, in level 8, a spider guards the entrance to the bottom lair.
-The spider web will stop your movement for a time until you break out, and then other creatures can eat you.
+The spider web will stop your movement for a time, and other creatures might eat you.
 There are eight "invaders" in the middle, but only one will move.
 If you touch any of them, you die.

 Level 9 is the first really difficult "gating" level.
 You can't get to the key right away.
 You have to hope that the nastie shoots a fireball, clearing other level blocks and (temporarily) enemies so you can run to the right and jump up.
 But the blocker might block your path.